thomasfortoul/mistral/README.md

-# HireMeGPT - Mistral RAG Chat
+# Mistral RAG Chat

 A polished RAG (Retrieval-Augmented Generation) system built with FastAPI and Mistral AI that answers questions using grounded retrieval over markdown documents.

-## What it is
+## About This Project

-This project implements a production-ready RAG pipeline following Mistral's official quickstart pattern:
+This is the Mistral Internship Project application that implements a production-ready RAG pipeline following Mistral's official quickstart pattern:
 - Load and chunk markdown documents from `/data`
 - Create embeddings with Mistral's `mistral-embed` model
 - Index embeddings in FAISS (`IndexFlatL2`)